The Complete Guide to Email Disclaimer Laws in Canada

 - Providing an easy-to-find unsubscribe mechanism via an email disclaimer

 The need for an email disclaimer

-CASL mandates that ALL companies obtain some level of consent before sending email messages to any recipient.
+CASL mandates that ALL companies obtain consent before emailing any recipient.
 However, the larger your organization is, the harder it is to enforce a CASL email policy for all messages.
-This is why there is a need for an email disclaimer to appear on all corporate messages.

 The sender must provide the following in all emails: